-Houston White Collar Criminal Defense
+Houston White Collar Crime Attorneys

-A White Collar Defense Lawyer So Respected Even DOJ-Prosecutors Hire Him
+A White Collar Defense Lawyer So Respected Even DOJ Prosecutors Hire Him

 Think about it.
 Department of Justice prosecutors and FBI special agents come across hundreds of defense lawyers during their careers.
 But, what happens if these prosecutors and agents themselves become targets of an investigation?
 Whom, among all the lawyers they have seen perform and argue for clients, do they trust when their own life and reputation is on the line: Dr. Nick Oberheiden.